 There are several Linux kernel source trees having DAMON for different users.
 You may pick one among those based on your needs.

-For users who want a stable version of DAMON, Linus Torvalds' mainline tree is recommended.
+For users who want a stable version of DAMON, Linus Torvalds' mainline tree or stable kernels are recommended.
+Note that DAMON has merged into mainline since v5.15.

-If you have interests in DAMON features under development, below trees will be appropriate.
-These trees contain latest version of DAMON which having features under development.
+If you have interests in DAMON features under development, refer to developement source trees section of DAMON official documents.

 Tests Package